Aphids on Miniature Roses

 Aphids drawn to tender new growth and flower buds

-Roses are one of the classic aphid host plants, and their continuous production of soft new growth and nutrient-rich flower buds during active growth provides exactly the tender, sap-rich tissue aphids are best equipped to feed on.
+Roses are one of the classic aphid host plants in horticulture, and their near-constant production of soft new growth and nutrient-rich flower buds during active growth supplies exactly the tender, sap-rich tissue aphids are built to feed on.
+A miniature rose kept warm and growing year-round indoors, rather than going properly dormant, essentially offers an unbroken buffet that an outdoor garden rose only provides seasonally.

-Aphids reproduce extremely quickly, with new offspring able to reproduce themselves within about a week, so a small, unnoticed population on a miniature rose can become a visible colony within two to three weeks under typical warm indoor conditions.
+Aphids reproduce asexually and can give live birth to nymphs that are themselves capable of reproducing within about a week, so a handful of unnoticed insects on a miniature rose can become a visible colony within two to three weeks under the stable warm temperatures typical of an indoor windowsill.
+Outdoors, cold snaps and predators regularly interrupt this cycle; indoors, nothing does unless a person intervenes.

-Heavy nitrogen feeding produces the soft, rapid growth aphids favor most, and roses fed aggressively to encourage fast growth or repeat blooming can inadvertently become more attractive to aphids as a result.
+Heavy nitrogen feeding produces the soft, fast-growing tissue aphids are most attracted to and best able to pierce, and roses fed aggressively to encourage repeat blooming can inadvertently become more attractive to aphids as a direct result of that regimen.
+This is a genuine tradeoff specific to a heavy-feeding plant like this one, not a coincidence.

 How to Fix It